Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 	 \end{bmatrix}

+.. _`matrix conventions`:

-Such a matrix may be expressed:
+With Myriad, such a matrix may be expressed:

 - as one of arbitrary dimension (designated from now on as an "*arbitrary matrix*"), corresponding to the ``matrix:matrix/0`` type; internally such matrices are nested lists: a list of ``m`` rows, each being a list of ``n`` elements, hence defined in `row-major order <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`_ (not column-major one)
 - if being square and of a well-known dimension among 2, 3 or 4 (special cases defined for convenience and performance), as a value belonging to the ``matrix{2,3,4}/0`` types (which are records like ``#matrix4{}``, whose fields are named according to the matrix elements, such as ``m41``); they are designated hereafter as "*specialised matrices*"